 Many businesses remain hesitant to purchase cyber insurance policies.
-Studies show fewer than a third of a businesses within the United States have specific coverage for their cyber risks.
+Studies show fewer than a third of businesses within the United States have specific coverage for their cyber risks.
 Yet losses resulting from those risks can easily reach catastrophic levels.
 This has left underinsured companies searching for unique recovery theories under their traditional insurance policies when suffering the types of losses that cyber insurance would cover.

 Court Cases Argue If Data Qualify As Property